greeny/SatisfactoryTools/README.md

 # SatisfactoryTools
-Satisfactory Tools for planning and building the perfect base.
+Satisfactory Tools for planning and building the perfect base. test edit

 ## Requirements
 - node.js